 - Unlimited Simultaneous Connections: If you’re a family, this is a feature you’re going to love.
 While most services only allow you to connect 3-6 devices on one account simultaneously, Surfshark removes those restrictions.
-Now each member of your family can connect their phones, tablets, computers and TVs without any problems.
+Each member of your family can connect their phones, tablets, computers and TVs without any worry about simultaneous connections.

 - Split Tunneling (“Whitelister”): Surfshark is one of the few apps that offers VPN split tunneling, a feature that lets you choose which apps or websites get directed through the encrypted tunnel.
 Sadly, it’s only available on Windows and Android (Apple doesn’t allow this kind of feature on its devices yet).

 - GPS Override: This is a cool feature I haven’t seen in many other apps that overrides your phone’s GPS coordinates.
 It’ll mess you up if you want to call for an Uber, but if you want to watch YouTube TV, this feature will be your best friend. (again, only available on Android, unfortunately)

 - WireGuard Integration: As of late 2020, Surfshark VPN has rolled out the WireGuard protocol as a connection option.
 WireGuard is an open source protocol that is widely considered one of the fastest, most secure connection options available today, so this is definitely a good thing that not all virtual private networks offer.